 In her work as a therapist, Faith leverages her authenticity to encourage her clients toward vulnerability and limitless self-compassion.
 She works to maintain a safe space for clients to experience growing pains, make mistakes, take accountability, and forgive themselves and others.
 In this effort, Faith utilizes a combination of Rational Emotive Behavior Therapy, Internal Family Systems techniques, mindfulness, and inner-child work.

 In her free time, Faith enjoys watching scary movies, snuggling with her son, listening to podcasts, and thrift shopping.

 Taylor Santioni, MS

-Taylor Santioni obtained a Master of Science in Clinical Mental Health Counseling for the University of North Florida in August 2022 and is in the process of gaining status as a Registered Mental Health Counselor Intern.
-She additionally received a Bachelor of Arts in Psychology with a minor in Criminal Justice from The University of North Florida.
+Taylor Santioni obtained a Master of Science in Clinical Mental Health Counseling from the University of North Florida in August 2022 and is a Registered Mental Health Counselor Intern in the state of Florida.
+She additionally received a Bachelor of Arts in Psychology with a minor in Criminal Justice from the University of North Florida.

-Taylor’s therapy style includes incorporating strengths-based, solution-focused, and cognitive-behavioral techniques.
+Her therapy style includes incorporating strengths-based, solution-focused, humanistic, and cognitive-behavioral techniques.
 She believes in a holistic approach and strives to empower her clients to discover and utilize their inherent strengths to grow and learn throughout the therapeutic process.